 The Gallatin River is divided into three sections:

-The Upper Gallatin, the Middle Gallatin, and the Lower Gallatin.
-The Upper Gallatin is the smallest section and runs from its headwaters in Yellowstone National Park to Big Sky, Montana.
-The Middle Gallatin runs from Big Sky to Manhattan, Montana, and is the most popular section for fly fishing.
-The Lower Gallatin runs from Manhattan to Three Forks, where it meets the Jefferson and Madison Rivers to form the Mighty Missouri River.
+The Upper Gallatin, middle Gallatin, and the lower Gallatin.
+The Upper Gallatin is the smallest section and runs from its headwaters in Yellowstone National Park down to Big Sky, Montana.
+The Middle Gallatin runs from Big Sky to Manhattan, and is the most popular section for walk and wade style of fly fishing.
+The lower Gallatin runs from Manhattan to Three Forks, where it meets the Jefferson and Madison Rivers to form the Mighty Missouri River.
+In terms of fly fishing, the middle Gallatin is the most accessible and productive part of the river.
+This section of river has deep pools, riffles, and runs that are perfect for holding water for wild trout.
+The most common trout species found in the Gallatin River are rainbow and brown trout.

 Fly selection on the Gallatin

-The Gallatin River is known for its dry fly fishing opportunities.
-Some of the most effective dry flies to use on the Gallatin River include hoppers, caddis flies, and mayflies.
+The Gallatin River is known for its outstanding dry fly fishing opportunities.
+Some of the best dry flies to use on the Gallatin River include hoppers, caddis flies, and mayflies.
 If you’re fishing during the summer months, terrestrial patterns like ants and hoppers can also be effective.
 In addition to dry flies, nymphs and streamers can also be effective on the Gallatin River, especially during the spring and fall.

 Leave a Reply